 When refinishing a table, it is very important to seal your finish well.
 Tabletops take lots of abuse and nobody wants to have to refinish their table again after only a few months of use.

 I used Minwax Fast Drying Polyurethane to finish my tabletop, but to be honest, this is not my favorite product to work with.
 I find it very difficult to apply smoothly without brushmarks, even when using a foam brush to apply.

 (Confused about top coats and which ones are best for refinished furniture?
 I have to-the-point reviews of all of the best and worst furniture sealers right here.)

 I applied three coats to this tabletop using a foam brush, sanding with 400 grit sandpaper between coats to help smooth out the brushmarks.

 I much prefer General Finishes High Performance Top Coat.
-It is much more forgiving and easy to apply and works well over both stain and paint.
+It is more forgiving and easier to apply and works well over both stain and paint.

 Check out this beauty now!